wrobins/cordova-plugin-msal/README.md

 Android-only: Optional zoom controls for defining web view behavior.
 Default: false
 #### powerOptCheckForNetworkReqEnabled
 Android-only: Check power optimization setting before attempting network in doze mode.
 Default: true
+#### clientId
+This is the client ID you got from Microsoft for your Azure application.
+#### tenantId
+If you are using a custom Azure tenant you need to supply it here.
+Default: 'common'

 Ok, you have your plugin initialized with your organization's configuration.
 Here's how you sign users in and out:
 ### Single Client